ogunlao/foundations_of_ml/README.md

 ## Getting started

 To learn more about the algorithms, you may require to start with a machine learning book.
-I wrote a [Foundations of Machine Learning Note](https://github.com/ogunlao/foundations-of-machine-learning-notes/blob/master/foundations_of_ml.pdf) during my course which might be helpful.
+I wrote a [Foundations of Machine Learning Note](https://github.com/ogunlao/foundations-of-machine-learning-notes/blob/master/foundations_of_ml.pdf) during the course which might be helpful.

 To get a copy of the notebooks, run the following command in your terminal;